bluegrass-dev/cdk-elastic-beanstalk-examples/README.md

 ## Overview

-AWS CDK enables you to codify infrastructure within your a variety of programming languages to build resuable constructs that generate large amounts of AWS CloudFormation.
+[`AWS CDK`](https://aws.amazon.com/cdk/) enables you to codify infrastructure within a [`variety of programming languages`](https://docs.aws.amazon.com/cdk/latest/guide/work-with.html) to build resuable constructs that generate large amounts of AWS CloudFormation.
 The ratio of effort input vs value output is astounding.

 In this repository is a public learning effort gradually ramping up toward full SDLC of an application backed by AWS ElasticBeanstalk.

-Notably, AWS CDK has L1 constructs for AWS ElasticBeanstalk.
+Notably, AWS CDK has L1 [`constructs`](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html) for [`AWS ElasticBeanstalk`](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-elasticbeanstalk.html).
 My hope is to take what exists today in AWS CDK as far as it can go, and organically find what L2/L3 constructs for AWS ElasticBeanstalk that could benefit the community.

 ## [`01-creating-an-application`](./01-creating-an-application/lib/01-creating-an-application-stack.ts)